shibhikkiran/scripts/README.md

  ```

-NOTE: You can feed both plain text log file and compressed log files(.gzip, .bz2, .zip) as well.
+NOTE: You can feed both plain text log files and compressed log files(.gzip, .bz2, .zip) as well.